 13. Borderlands 3

-A second entry for the Borderlands series in this list, Borderlands 3 builds upon and refines nearly every aspect of the already amazing Borderlands 2.
+A second entry for the Borderlands series in this list, Borderlands 3 builds upon and refines nearly every aspect of its excellent predecessor.

 The outlandish and oftentimes rather childish humor certainly won’t be to everyone’s taste, but it’s hard to deny just how much fun it is leveling a character from start to finish.
 With four distinct character classes to choose from as well, each with several different skill trees making for hundreds, if not thousands of different builds, there’s a lot to sink your teeth into in Borderlands 3.
 Years on from release, there’s also numerous expansions and DLC packs to enjoy as well.